ribs.emitters.EvolutionStrategyEmitter

 (batch_size, solution_dim) array – a batch of new solutions to evaluate.

 This method only needs to be implemented by emitters used in DQD.
-The method returns an empty array by default.
+It returns an empty array by default.

 Gives the emitter results from evaluating solutions.